cogsys-tuebingen/jaco2_ros/README.md

 - **in/enable_gravity_compensation_mode**
 If true is send the Jaco 2 is in torque control mode an will only compensete torques due to gravity.
 Therefore, you can push the Jaco 2 into any configuration you like.
 This mode is deactivated if links are to close to each other.
 To activated the gravity compensation mode send false to the service, change the configuration to a more extended one e.g. via the controller, and finally enable the compensation mode by sending ture once again.

+- **in/toggle_torque_control**
+Enables/disables torque control.
+Before, a torque command is executed this services has to be called.
+Calling it again will immediately disable torque control.

 - **in/shutdown**
 Shuts the driver down.
 Finishes the node.

+- Optional **in/set_torque_expert_mode**
+If you built the *TORQUE_EXPERT_MODE* this service is available. **Before, calling this service: Make sure the Jaco 2 is in the following position  [ 0, 180° 180°, 0, 0, 0°]**.
+Also set all torque sensors to zero (In the jaco2_driver" package a script is provided doing booth.
+Make sure the environment of the Jaco 2 is collision free.)
+You need to provide a password to enable the *TORQUE_EXPERT_MODE*: password = ExpertMode.
+Sending the wrong password will restore the original gravity parameters.

 ## jaco2_kin_dyn_lib
 A wrapper library for the [orocos Kinematics and Dynamics Library (KDL)](http://wiki.ros.org/orocos_kdl).
-Besides, this library contains some additional methods, e.g. regression matrix for dynamic calibration or a modified recursive netwon algortihm used e.g. in external torque estimation.
+Besides, this library contains some additional methods, e.g. regression matrix for dynamic calibration or a modified recursive Newton algorithm used e.g. in external torque estimation.
 TODO ...

 ## jaco2_moveit_config